fanbee/rsschool-cv/cv.md

 # Skills
 In my work experience there are: Java EE, java script, php and work with databases oracle and mySql.
 # Сode examples

+# Work experience
+My work experience is 8 years.
+# Education
+I graduated from the University of BrSTU (software engineer), I also completed advanced training courses in IBA.by (java EE).